Children's rights: Limitations of parental powers

 Parents do not have absolute power over their children.
 Parents are subject to criminal laws against abandonment, abuse, and neglect of children.
 International human rights law provides that manifestation of one's religion may be limited in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others.

 Courts have placed other limits on parental powers and acts.
 The Supreme Court of the United States, in the case of Prince v.
 Massachusetts, ruled that a parent's religion does not permit a child to be placed at risk.
-The Lords of Appeal in Ordinary ruled, in the case of Gillick v West Norfolk and Wisbech Area Health Authority and another, that parental rights diminish with the increasing age and competency of the child, but do not vanish completely until the child reaches majority.
-Parental rights are derived from the parent's duties to the child.
-In the absence of duty, no parental right exists.
+The Lords of Appeal in Ordinary ruled, in the case of Gillick v West Norfolk and Wisbech Area Health Authority and another, that parents' rights diminish with the increasing age and competency of the child, but do not vanish completely until the child reaches majority.
+Parents' rights are connected to the parent's duties to the child.
+In the absence of duty, no parents' rights exists.

 The Supreme Court of Canada ruled, in the case of E (Mrs) v Eve, that parents may not grant surrogate consent for non-therapeutic sterilization.
 The Supreme Court of Canada has ruled, in the case of B. (R.) v.
 Children's Aid Society of Metropolitan Toronto:

 While children undeniably benefit from the Charter, most notably in its protection of their rights to life and to the security of their person, they are unable to assert these rights, and our society accordingly presumes that parents will exercise their freedom of choice in a manner that does not offend the rights of their children.

-Adler (2013) argues that parents are not empowered to grant surrogate consent for non-therapeutic circumcision of children.